perceptforminc/simplycrypto/README.md

-# simplycrypto
+# simplycryptocurrencytoken
-The Source Code of the Simply Crypto Token Contract
+The Simply Cryptocurrency Token Contract

 An Educational Platform Empowering The Underserved